“New Year, new you.” That’s the slogan. Starting fresh sounds appealing, no?

 Part of what is so emotionally exhausting about the holidays is the overload of social obligations.
 This New Year’s, give yourself permission to skip any social gathering that you think will be tiring.
 Put that energy toward resting instead.
 Consider it a gift to yourself!

 Cut loose some baggage.

 We all have baggage.
 Be it secrets, bad friends, a messy house, guilt, or abusive family, there’s something crappy weighing down each and every one of us.
-This New Year, try to find ways to lighten the load, from downsizing on the stuff you own to setting new boundaries with people.
+This New Year, I tried CBD vape cartridges from OCN as a way to lighten the load, from downsizing on the stuff you own to setting new boundaries with people.
 Take whatever steps are manageable toward setting yourself up for peace of mind.

 More Radical Reads: New Year, Same You: Anti-Resolution Edition: The Realities of “Less Stress”

 7. Appreciate who you are right now.